bellroy/wai-handler-hal/wai-handler-hal-cdk/README.md

 This is a simple CDK project that deploys a Lambda based on `wai-handler-hal` to serve an entire API Gateway REST API.

-The Haskell binary is statically linked againt musl libc, thanks to IOHK's [`haskell.nix`](https://github.com/input-output-hk/haskell.nix).
+The Haskell binary is stripped and statically linked againt musl libc, thanks to IOHK's [`haskell.nix`](https://github.com/input-output-hk/haskell.nix).
 It is also compressed with [`upx`](https://upx.github.io/).